 Mentoring the Cornhuskers' wide receivers under Head Coach Mike Riley, Nebraska's wideouts flourished under Williams' leadership upon arrival in 2015, with the group combining for more than 200 receptions, nearly 2,800 yards and 23 touchdowns.
 Nebraska ranked in the Top three in the Big Ten Conference in passing offense, scoring offense, total offense and third-down conversions.

-During his tenure at Tulane, Williams garnered impressive production out of the Green Wave's wideouts.
+During his tenure at Tulane under former Saints Wide Receivers Coach Curtis Johnson, Williams garnered impressive production out of the Green Wave's wideouts.
 In 2013, Tulane's wide receivers combined for 156 receptions, totaling 1,877 yards (12.0 avg.) and 18 touchdowns, as the team had its first winning record and bowl berth since 2002.
 In his first season in Uptown New Orleans in 2012, the Green Wave's receiving corps combined for 186 receptions, 2,656 receiving yards and 19 touchdown grabs.
 He mentored Ryan Grant, who was later selected by Washington in the fifth round of the 2014 NFL Draft, to a conference-high 1,149 receiving yards.

 Williams tutored the wideouts at Fresno State from 2009-11, where he guided three of his wideouts (former Saint Jalen Saunders – 2011, Jamel Hamler – 2010 and Seyi Ajirotutu – 2009) to All-Western Athletic Conference honors.
 The Bulldogs made two bowl appearances (2009-10) in Williams's three seasons.

-From 2005-08, Williams received valuable experience as offensive coordinator at San Jose City College, in addition to coaching wide receivers.
+From 2005-08, Williams received valuable experience as offensive coordinator at San Jose City College, also coaching wideouts.
 From 2001-04, he served as wide receivers coach at San Jose State.
 In 2001 under his mentoring, Edell Shepherd set Spartans single-season records in receptions (83 – surpassed), receiving yards (1,500 – stands) and touchdown grabs (14 – surpassed).
-He started his coaching career as a wide receivers coach and math teacher at Brookside Christian (Stockton, Calif.)
-High School from 1997-99, moving to the college ranks in 2000 at Solano (Fairfield, Calif.)
+Williams started his coaching career as a wide receivers coach and math teacher at Brookside Christian (Stockton, Calif.)
+High School from 1997-99, before moving to the college ranks in 2000 at Solano (Fairfield, Calif.)
 Community College.

-Following his college career, Williams signed an NFL rookie free agent contract with Washington in 1994, before playing for the Frankfurt Galaxy of the World League of American Football in the spring of 1995 and then the Saskatchewan Roughriders of the Canadian Football League from 1995-96.
+Following his college career, Williams signed an NFL rookie free agent contract with Washington in 1994 where he competed in training camp/preseason, before playing for the Frankfurt Galaxy of the World League of American Football in the spring of 1995 and then the Saskatchewan Roughriders of the Canadian Football League from 1995-96.

 Williams attended Tokay (Lodi, Calif.)
-High School, where he excelled in football (wide receiver and safety), basketball and track & field, earning All-San Joaquin County Section honors in both football and track.
-He holds the 100m (10.44) and 200m (21.2) records at Tokay.
-Williams and his wife, Ayana, have a son, Keyan, who played wide receiver at Ball State, Nebraska and Fresno State and is an offensive graduate assistant at the University of Missouri, and a daughter, Kaya, who played soccer at Jacksonville University and Lamar University.
-Kaya is currently working towards her master's degree at Lamar while serving as a strength and conditioning intern for the athletics program.
+High School, where he excelled in football (wide receiver and safety), basketball and track & field, earning All-San Joaquin County honors in football and track.
+He holds the school's 100m (10.44) and 200m (21.2) records.
+Williams and his wife, Ayana, have a son, Keyan, who played wide receiver at Ball State, Nebraska and Fresno State and who currently tutors the wideouts at Sam Houston State, and a daughter, Kaya, who played soccer at Jacksonville University and Lamar University.
+Kaya is currently working towards her master's degree at Lamar, while serving as a high school fitness instructor and as the middle and high school girls' soccer coaching assistant at the Ensworth School in Nashville, Tenn.